DONATE SADAQA

 What is happening in Sudan?

-More than a year of war has plunged Sudan into one of the world’s worst humanitarian crises, leaving 24.8 million people reliant on humanitarian aid.
+More than two years of war has plunged Sudan into one of the world’s worst humanitarian crises, leaving 24.8 million people reliant on humanitarian aid.
 Nearly 8.5 million people – two million of them children under five years old – have been forced to flee their homes and live in camps where conditions are abysmal, also making this the world’s largest displacement crisis.

-An estimated 20,000 people have been killed, but the actual number is likely much higher as fatalities are believed to be under-reported and the number of people who die from hunger, disease and lack of basic services rise daily.
+It is estimated that more than 150,000 people have been killed, but the actual number is likely much higher as fatalities are believed to be under-reported and the number of people who die from hunger, disease and lack of basic services rise daily.

 Communities are reporting horrific violence such as the mass rape of women, and civilians being enslaved or buried alive.